fawda123/SWMPr/README.md

 `all_params_dtrng` Retrieve records of all parameters within a given date range for a station.
 Optional argument for a single parameter.
 Maximum of 1000 records.
 Wrapper to `exportAllParamsDateRangeXMLNew`.

 `import_local` Import files from a local path.
 The files must be in a specific format, specifically those returned from the CDMO using the [zip downloads](http://cdmo.baruch.sc.edu/aqs/zips.cfm) option for a reserve.

+`import_remote` Import SWMP site data from a remote independent server.
+These files have been downloaded from CDMO, processed using functions in this package, and uploaded to an Amazon server for quicker import into R.

 `single_param` Retrieve up to 100 records for a single parameter starting with the most recent at a given station.
 Wrapper to `exportSingleParamXMLNew` function on web services.